 The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
 For details on FICO, read more here.

 Your credit score is a result of your repayment history.
 They never take into account income, savings, amount of down payment, or personal factors like gender, race, national origin or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors like these.
 "Profiling" was as dirty a word when these scores were invented as it is now.
 Credit scoring was developed to assess willingness to pay while specifically excluding other demographic factors.

-Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
-Your score is based on both the good and the bad in your credit report.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
+Your score reflects both the good and the bad in your credit history.
+Late payments count against you, but a consistent record of paying on time will improve it.

-Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is enough information in your credit to assign an accurate score.
-Should you not meet the criteria for getting a credit score, you may need to establish your credit history prior to applying for a mortgage.
+Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your report to calculate a score.
+Should you not meet the criteria for getting a credit score, you might need to establish your credit history prior to applying for a mortgage.